polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

 removed 50% of all the JavaScript, we still end up with a difference in bandwidth load of almost 2 orders of magnitude.

-So for the price of a slightly higher resource usage on the server, your datagrids becomes 1/100th the size in regards to bandwidth usage, and hence for most practical concerns 100 times faster and more responsive.
+So for the price of a slightly higher resource usage on the server, your datagrids becomes 1/100th the size in regards to bandwidth usage compared to most other datagrids.

+In fact, Camphora Five is almost entirely created exclusively using the __[micro.widgets.mysql.datagrid]__ datagrid, which illustrates both this widget's power, and its flexibility.